Staff Prep 08: FastAPI Request Lifecycle — From TCP to Response

 HTTPException(401).
 What happens to the other dependencies in the same request that have not yet run?
 What about cleanup in dependencies that already yielded?

-Next up — Part 09: async vs sync in Python.
-When async actually helps, when it hurts, and the CPU-bound trap most developers fall into.
+Next up: Part 09: async vs sync in Python.
+When async actually helps, when it hurts, and the CPU-bound trap most developers walk straight into.